tinted-theming/base16-jetbrains/README.md

 All you need is the `zip` command.
 Simply run `build.sh` and it will compile every theme properly.
 You may want to update the themes though in case any new ones got added or updated since I last compiled them.
-For that, you'll need to use a [base16-builder-go].
+For that, you'll need to use [base16-builder-go] - have a look at [CONTRIBUTING.md] for more information about building base16-jetbrains templates.

 You could also create an IntelliJ project with it and compile it straight from IntelliJ.
 For that, follow [Creating Custom UI Themes] and